LeoGeneroso/github_finder/README.md

-# github_finder
+# GitHub Finder
-GitHub user finder project built as a SPA using React and React Router
+GitHub user finder project built as a SPA using React, React Router and TypeScript